Frequently Asked Questions

-The Judgment Order issued by the court at the hearing spells out the terms that have to be followed by both the landlord and the tenant and the date by which these action have to be completed.
-If a tenant fails to obey the requirements of the judgment by that date, then the landlord can request that the court issue a Order of Eviction ordering the court officer to evict (remove) the tenant and his or her possessions from the rental property.
+The Judgment Order issued by the Court at the hearing specifies the terms that have to be followed by both the landlord and the tenant and the date these actions have to be completed.
+If a tenant fails to obey the requirements of the Judgment Order by the date specified in the Order, then the landlord can request that the Court issue an Order of Eviction ordering the court officer to evict (remove) the tenant and his or her possessions from the rental property.

-This action is started by the landlord filling out and filing the necessary forms at the Civil Division cashier counter on the 2nd floor of the Madison Center Building.
+This action is started by the landlord completing and filing the necessary forms at the Civil Division cashier counter on the 2nd floor.
 The landlord must pay the necessary filing fee, submit a stamped envelope addressed to the tenant with the 36th District Court address as the return address, and may complete a form giving the court officer instructions regarding the eviction.
 Because there is an additional cost to the landlord for the court officer carrying out (executing) the eviction order, the court officer will contact the landlord to tell him or her of the cost.

 Will a tenant be notified if a Order of Eviction has been filed?